WAHU0508/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display the first 10 lines of /etc/passwd
 6. Write a script that displays the third line of the file iacta
 7. Write a shell script that creates a file ontaining the text Best School ending by a new line
-8. Write a script that writes into the file ls cwd content the result of the command ls -la
+8. Save current state of directory